maws6502/cachesim/README.md

 * `associativity = 2^assoc ways` (a value of 0 will create a direct mapped cache)
 * `rpol = {lru, clock, random}` (corrosponding replacement policy is chosen)

 The program will run the trace through the given cache, and print output a valid JSON string containing the results of the run (except in the event of a failed assertion, error strrings are not JSON).
+There is no trailing newline after the JSON string.

 #### Example